Business Contract Agreement Advice

-|There are some common causes why negotiated deals fall flat.
-There are some constructive ways to firm up our hard won agreements.|
+There are some common causes why negotiated deals fall flat.
+There are some constructive ways to firm up our hard won agreements.

-Once upon a time, people would seal a transaction with nothing more than a robust grasp of arms or a firm handshake.
+Once upon a time, business people would seal a transaction with nothing more than a robust grasp of arms or a firm handshake.
 When the deal fell apart, they often settled the matter through a pain filled contest of weapons.
 Whoever was clubbed senseless or killed lost the argument.
 Years down the line, someone wiser, and probably less skilled with club or sword, decided there had to be a better way.
-And yes Virginia (in the U.S.of A ), is where lawyers originated, and aren't we all happier as a result?
+And yes Virginia (in the U.S.of A ), is where lawyers originated, and aren’t we all happier as a result?

 Today, we still make shaky agreements, or become prey to shady deals which fall apart for a multitude of reasons.
 Deals can collapse because of unexpected or untimely conditions which arise and are beyond our control.
 We cannot foretell the wrath of nature or an unexpected piece of legislation, or a sudden change in the commercial environment, for example.
 However, many negotiated deals fall apart simply due to our own woeful neglect.
 These are the agreements which could have been bound in concrete.

-Agreements can crumble for a variety of reasons.
-First, we'll examine some of the more common causes then we'll look at some constructive ways to firm up our hard won agreements.
+Business contract agreements can crumble for a variety of reasons.
+First, we’ll examine some of the more common causes then we’ll look at some constructive ways to firm up our hard won agreements.

 7 Reasons Why Agreements Fall Apart

-- Ongoing Obligations Become Too Complex (Frankenstein agreement) When a negotiated agreement consists of too many complex obligations and stipulations, the more fragile its structure becomes.
+- Ongoing Obligations Become Too Complex (Frankenstein agreement) When a contractual negotiated agreement consists of too many complex obligations and stipulations, the more fragile its structure becomes.
 The reader becomes dizzy trying to sort out the tangle of fine print, vague language and nebulous terms.
-'Take reasonable steps', or 'unforeseen circumstances' plague the agreement with ambiguities and potential loopholes.
+‘Take reasonable steps’, or ‘unforeseen circumstances’ plague the agreement with ambiguities and potential loopholes.